 Second day.
 2nd August – A stunning Somerset performance

-At tea on the first day Somerset were 164 for 8, and the Glamorgan bowlers had dominated proceedings with some persistent, often late, movement.
+At tea on the first day Somerset were 164 for 8 and the Glamorgan bowlers had dominated proceedings with some persistent, often late, movement.
 By the close of the second day Somerset were 296 runs ahead with eight second innings wickets and two days in hand.
-In the process Tom Abell and James Hildreth had added 93 for Somerset’s third wicket at five an over against a ball that continued to move.
+In the process Tom Abell and James Hildreth had added 93 second innings runs for Somerset’s third wicket at five runs an over against a ball that continued to move.
 The transformation in the match had begun on the first evening with those 147 Somerset runs scored for those final two wickets.
-But it had been driven home by a performance on the second morning from the Somerset bowlers, Craig Overton in particular, that put the Glamorgan performance of the first day in the shade.
+But it had been driven home by a performance on the second morning from the Somerset bowlers, Craig Overton in particular, that put the Glamorgan bowling performance of the first day in the shade.

-And while the Quantocks looked on, Davey took the ball from Overton, and with the first delivery of the next over produced another beautiful example of late away swing to the left-handed Root.
+While the Quantocks looked on, Davey took the ball from Overton, and with the first delivery of the next over produced another beautiful example of late away swing to the left-handed Root.
 Again, the bat jabbed down, again the ball took the edge, and again Jamie Overton moved, this time to his right, and took another slip catch.
 Three slip catches in succession, all perfectly taken.
 Glamorgan had dropped three.
 It makes a difference.
 Glamorgan were 34 for 5.
 “Brilliant!” the word I could not keep behind my lips, nor my hands from giving one firm loud clap.

 Douthwaite did move his feet, got across to a ball from Overton, got the bat to it, but again just an ounce of away movement was enough for the ball to find the edge, and again it flew to the slips.
 This time, straight into the hands of van der Merwe at third slip.
-It was as if the ball knew its destiny and went uncomplainingly straight to it.
+It was as if the ball knew its destiny and went uncomplainingly to it.
 Van der Merwe barely had to move a muscle and stayed in the pose he was in when the ball arrived as if to emphasise the point.
-38 for 6.
-Now, clapping and cheering done, I looked on in amazed silence.
-Glamorgan were 38 for 6, still 252 distant runs behind Somerset’s, admittedly unlikely, 296.
+Now, clapping and cheering done, I just looked on in amazed silence.
+Glamorgan were 38 for 6, still 258 distant runs behind Somerset’s, admittedly unlikely, 296.

-There was a brief flurry from Smith, batting with a runner, which produced three fours and a six in an over form Davey.
+There was a brief flurry from Smith, batting with a runner, which produced three fours and a six in an over from Davey.
 Momentarily, it raised the spectre for Somerset supporters, and perhaps hope for Glamorgan ones, of a Brooks-type innings.
 But, almost inevitably it seemed, Jamie Overton restored order for Somerset with a short ball to Smith.
 Smith pulled, the ball looped skywards, and Davies ran around from behind the stumps to take the catch.
 Glamorgan had made 131 and Somerset led by 165 runs.
-The follow-on was not an issue because under the regulations for the Willis Trophy it had been increased to 200 runs following the lack of preparation time for bowlers because of the impact of the coronavirus pandemic.
+The follow-on was not an issue because under the regulations for the Bob Willis Trophy it had been increased to 200 runs following the lack of preparation time for bowlers because of the impact of the coronavirus pandemic.

 Close.
 Somerset 296 and 131 for 2.
-Glamorgan 131.
-C. Overton 5-38.
+Glamorgan 131 (C. Overton 5-38).
 Somerset lead by 296 runs with eight second innings wickets standing.